Barbican Arts

 Ariel shot of Flowers Band (Gloucester)

-Celebrating its 50th Anniversary this year, the Flowers Band (Gloucester) was formed as a result of the disbandment of the Royal Gloucester Hussars (Territorial Army) Brass Band.
-After negotiation with the Ministry of Defence, the instruments were purchased and most of the former bandsmen and a few others, formed the City of Gloucester Band.
-Since then the band has had a variety of sponsors including Whitbread and Flowers Brewery.
-In 1998 the Flowers brewery closed, but the band kept the name it has become synonymous with.
+The Flowers Band is based in Gloucester and is now in its 55th year.
+It was formed in 1968 as a result of the disbandment of the Royal Gloucester Hussars (Territorial Army) Brass Band.
+After negotiation with the Ministry of Defence, the instruments were purchased and most of the former R.G.H. bandsmen, together with other local players, formed the City of Gloucester Band.
+Since then the band has had a variety of sponsors including Whitbread in the Community and Flowers Brewery.

 Find out more